BrianWhelanDublin/milestone-project-4/README.md

         - There is also a comment section for logged in users on each blog post.

     - Blog add post and edit
-        - The front end consist of a add blog post page and an edit page that is made available to superusers only.
+        - The front end consists of an add blog post page and an edit page that is made available to superusers only.
             - <p align="center"><img src="readme-images/features/add-post.png" alt="Image of add post page"  height="320px" width="550px"/></p>

 ## Testing